aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/imagesaveoptions/paperColor/_index.md

 second_title: Aspose.Words for Node.js
 description: "ImageSaveOptions.paperColor property.
 Gets or sets the background (paper) color for the generated images"
 type: docs
-weight: 90
+weight: 100
 url: /nodejs-net/aspose.words.saving/imagesaveoptions/paperColor/
 ---

 ## ImageSaveOptions.paperColor property

 Gets or sets the background (paper) color for the generated images.
-The default value is aspose.pydrawing.Color.white.
+The default value is white.